-ALL STUDENTS ATTENDING THE CTC CLASSES MUST RIDE THE BUS TO AND FROM THE CTC.
-ANY EXCEPTIONS WILL BE GRANTED BY THE BUILDING ADMINISTRATORS.
+All students attending CTC classes must ride the bus to and from the CTC.
+EXCEPTIONS MAY ONLY BE GRANTED BY THE BUILDING ADMINISTRATORS.
 The CTC buses will not run when school at the CTC is canceled.
 When Benzie is on a two-hour delay the morning CTC bus will not run, but the afternoon CTC bus will.

-- The Career Tech Center is never on a weather delay.
+- 1. The Career Tech Center is never on a weather delay.
 When Traverse City Area Public Schools are closed due to weather, the Career Tech Center is closed; in this case, the CTC students do not need to report at Benzie until their scheduled class times.
 On early release days (release time 10:40 am) the morning CTC bus runs as normal.
 Students will not ride their regular route from the school to their home.
 AM CTC students will arrive at Benzie the normal time and will need to find transportation home. - 2.
-On Benzie Schools' early release days (release time 10:40 am), the CTC bus returns after the school buses have departed

-- from BCHS.
-Students need their own transportation home from BCHS on early release days if they attend CTC. - 3.
-CTC students may not attend CTC when they are serving a school suspension (ISS or OSS). - 4.
+CTC students will not attend CTC when they are serving a school suspension (ISS or OSS). - 3.
 CTC students who drive (or ride) to the CTC without permission will be assigned an ISS for the next school day.